mozilla/taar-experiment-v3-shield-study/TESTPLAN.md

 To debug installation and loading of the add-on:

 * Navigate to *about:config* and set `shield.testing.logging.level` to `10`.
-This permits shield-add-on log output in browser console
+This permits shield-add-on log output in browser console (If the preference does not exist, create it be right-clicking in the white area and selecting New -> Integer)
 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) and log output from the add-on.